doctorakimbo/Archipelago/worlds/pokemon_frlg/docs/setup_en.md

 By default, opening a patch file will do steps 1-5 below for you automatically.
 Even so, keep them in your memory just in case you have to close and reopen a window mid-game for some reason.

-1. Pokemon FireRed and LeafGreen uses Archipelago's BizHawk Client.
+1. Pokémon FireRed and LeafGreen uses Archipelago's BizHawk Client.
 If the client isn't still open from when you patched your game, you can re-open it from the launcher.
 2. Ensure EmuHawk is running the patched ROM.
 3. In EmuHawk, go to `Tools > Lua Console`.
 This window must stay open while playing.
 4. In the Lua Console window, go to `Script > Open Script…`.
 5. Navigate to your Archipelago install folder and open `data/lua/connector_bizhawk_generic.lua`.
 6. The emulator and client will eventually connect to each other.
-The BizHawk Client window should indicate that it connected and recognized Pokemon FireRed and LeafGreen.
+The BizHawk Client window should indicate that it connected and recognized Pokémon FireRed and LeafGreen.
 7. To connect the client to the server, enter your room's address and port (e.g. `archipelago.gg:38281`) into the top text field of the client and click Connect.